About the Jewelry

 All Copper and Sterling Silver wire used at Peridot Daisy is not tarnish-resistant.
 I prefer to use untreated metals to display the natural beauty of the finished piece and give you the benefit of any healing properties of the metal.
 Over time, the surface of the metal will form a “patina,” which is the naturally-occurring process when these metals come in contact with oxygen, water and moisture from your skin.

 For Copper, it starts as a light brown matte finish.
 With excessive wear and exposure to moisture, copper may turn almost black, and sometimes will leave a green haze on your skin.
 This is not a sign of poor quality—it’s simply a natural chemical reaction.
+Sometimes our personal body chemistry and/or environment (e.g. humid surroundings) will hasten this process.
 At this point (and probably earlier) it’s definitely time to give your jewelry a light polishing with a soft cloth to remove any built-up tarnish.
+If you would happen to get any green on the jewelry 1) you've waited too long to clean it! and 2) simply use a very soft toothbrush and a mild dish soap to gently scrub it away.

 Both Copper and Sterling Silver can be easily polished by hand to keep the patina at bay if you prefer a shiny look to your jewelry.
 Keeping it dry when wearing and stored in a plastic zipper bag away from oxygen will help as well.
 Some people like the matte and aged look of the patina and enjoy the process of watching their jewelry transform into antiquated heirlooms!